How to Create Footnotes or Endnotes

 - Place the cursor where you would like to insert the footnote or endnote.

-- Type the note in the footnote or endnote pane.
+- Type the note in the space created by Word

 Avoid Anonymous Quotes